Raiyan78/Chaos-QKD/README.md

 2. Install the required Python packages by running `$pip install -r requirements.txt`.

 ### Cite
-Paste this into your .bib file.
+Paste this into your .bib file to cite.
 ```
 @misc{rahman2023enhancingsecurityimagetransmission,
       title={Enhancing the security of image transmission in Quantum era: A Chaos-Assisted QKD Approach using entanglement},